 Lawmakers are addressing several key structural challenges:

-- Defining disclosure obligations without stifling innovation.
+- Defining duties for disclosure without impeding creativity.

 From a market perspective: